Metalloid: Criteria-based

-Jones, writing on the role of classification in science, observed that "[classes] are usually defined by more than two attributes".
 Masterton and Slowinski used three criteria to describe the six elements commonly recognised as metalloids: metalloids have ionization energies around 200 kcal/mol (837 kJ/mol) and electronegativity values close to 2.0.
 They also said that metalloids are typically semiconductors, though antimony and arsenic (semimetals from a physics perspective) have electrical conductivities approaching those of metals.
 Selenium and polonium are suspected as not in this scheme, while astatine's status is uncertain.
 (Note: Selenium has an ionization energy (IE) of 225 kcal/mol (941 kJ/mol) and is sometimes described as a semiconductor.
 It has a relatively high 2.55 electronegativity (EN).
 Polonium has an IE of 194 kcal/mol (812 kJ/mol) and a 2.0 EN, but has a metallic band structure.
 Astatine has an IE of 215 kJ/mol (899 kJ/mol) and an EN of 2.2.
 Its electronic band structure is not known with any certainty.)

 In this context, Vernon proposed that a metalloid is a chemical element that, in its standard state, has (a) the electronic band structure of a semiconductor or a semimetal; and (b) an intermediate first ionization potential "(say 750−1,000 kJ/mol)"; and (c) an intermediate electronegativity (1.9–2.2).